GeoMOER/moer-bsc-project-seminar-remote-sensing/docs/units/_unit00/unit00-02_Deliverables.md

 # Project work

-The deadline to deliver the project work is 6 August 2024, 23:00, but we can discuss this according to your needs.
+The deadline to deliver the project work is "to be determined" 2024, 23:00, but we can discuss this according to your needs.
 Details on the final project work will be added to the respective unit, [here]({{"../unit07/unit07-01_projects.html" | baseURL }}){:target="_blank"}.